-The Northeast Texas Public Health District, in partnership with the local government, hospital systems and colleges, has established an additional call center to assist with novel Coronavirus

-(COVID-19) pre-screening for individuals without primary care physicians.
+The Northeast Texas Public Health District, in partnership with the local government, hospital systems and colleges, has established an additional call center to assist with novel Coronavirus (COVID-19) pre-screening for individuals without primary care physicians.
 All fishing tournaments at Lake Tyler are suspended until further notice.

 In the City of Tyler, the Planning and Zoning meeting on April 7 has been moved to virtual.

-PHLET - Lab resumed testing with remaining materials, effective April 6.
+• PHLET lab resumed testing with remaining materials, effective April 6

 The Smith County Tax Office is closed to the public until further notice, but is still working to assist Smith County residents and businesses.
-Smith County residents can pay their property taxes over the phone, online or through mail.
-People can renew their auto registration online or through the mail.

-Tyler ISD opened its 9th campus (Dixie Elementary) for food distribution this week.
+Tyler ISD opened its 9th campus (Dixie Elementary) for food distribution.
 All distribution sites will be open on Good Friday.
 Meals Distributed: Approximately 31,500.